xeraa/cms-security/README.md

 * The third place is taken by ExpressionEngine with a low number of files -- making it relatively similar to WordPress.
 * Joomla and MODX are very alike and take the fourth place, sitting pretty much in the middle of the enclosing projects.
 * TYPO3 and SilverStripe are (again) nearly of identical size, so their comparison might be well balanced.
 However, TYPO3's lines of PHP code are nearly twice as high as SilverStripe's one, making it hard to give an unbiased relation.
-* One could compare quite some interesting facts about the projects (lines of code per file, comments per LOC, ratio PHP to JavaScript,…), but that's not relevant for the security analysis, so we'll leave it at that.
+* One could compare quite some interesting facts about the projects (lines of code per file, comments per LOC, ratio PHP to JavaScript,…), but that is not relevant for the security analysis, so we will leave it at that.

 ## Quantitative Comparison
-A quantitative comparison should be simple: Count the vulnerabilities and that's it.
+A quantitative comparison should be simple: Count the vulnerabilities and that is it.

 ### Assumptions
-However, the devil is in the details and we're making the following assumptions:
+However, the devil is in the details and we are making the following assumptions:

-* What's a sensible time frame to consider?
-Too long and you're taking long gone code into account, too short and you're not getting the complete picture.
-Let's settle on the years 2010 and 2011.
+* What is a sensible time frame to consider?
+Too long and you are taking long gone code into account, too short and you are not getting the complete picture.
+Let us settle on the years 2010 and 2011.
 * How do you count vulnerabilities only present in version A (still supported), if a newer version B is already available?
-If the same vulnerability is present in multiple versions, it's only counted as one.
+If the same vulnerability is present in multiple versions, it is only counted as one.
 However, all vulnerabilities in supported releases are taken into account, not just the latest stable release.
 * What about issues in release candidates?
-We're only considering final code.
+We are only considering final code.
-* How should "hardening" be counted (I'm looking at you, WordPress)?
-If it needs hardening, it's counted.
-If other projects fix those silently: They shouldn't -- if pointed out I'll include such changes.
+* How should "hardening" be counted (I am looking at you, WordPress and ExpressionEngine)?
+If it needs hardening, it is counted.
+If other projects fix those silently: They should not -- if pointed out I will include such changes.
 * What about features disabled by default?
 All the core code is counted, disabled or not.
 * Does it make a difference if a flaw is being fixed a single time or in multiple places with one update?
-If it's the same defect it's only counted a single time, even if it occurs multiple times.
+If it is the same defect it is only counted a single time, even if it occurs multiple times.
 * What about modules, especially with Drupal?
-While the security of a CMS also depends on its modules, it's impossible to make a comparable selection.
+While the security of a CMS also depends on its modules, it is impossible to make a comparable selection.
 Should we try to achieve the same functionality across all systems, should we include the most popular X modules for each project,…?
 * Vulnerabilities per hundred thousand lines of code (LOC^5), rounded to thousands: Which lines do you count?
 HTML or CSS are not or at least less susceptible to security issues, while JavaScript or PHP are far more problematic.
-For simplicity we'll use the overall lines of code and not try to only count a subset or even weigh them.
+For simplicity we will use the overall lines of code and not try to only count a subset or even weigh them.
 * Except for ExpressionEngine all other CMS are open source products.
 This comparison cannot provide any evaluation of the difference between open and closed source software.
 On the one hand, having only a single closed source project does not give a balanced picture.
 On the other hand, ExpressionEngine's source code is available to everyone buying a license.
 So it is quite different to Microsoft Windows for example, where the source code is a well kept secret.
 * Neither [Secunia](https://secunia.com/advisories/search/), [NIST](http://web.nvd.nist.gov/view/vuln/search), [ISS](http://webapp.iss.net/Search.do?searchType=vuln&keyword=), [OSVDB](http://osvdb.org/search/advsearch), or [SecurityFocus](http://www.securityfocus.com/bid) seem to list all vulnerabilities (especially for the lesser known SilverStripe).
 So they cannot be used for an overall assessment. *Addendum: According to [Ingo Schommer](https://twitter.com/chillu), SilverStripe tried to add their vulnerabilities to Secunia, but they [were ignored](https://twitter.com/#!/chillu/status/159212258398978048).*
 * Where do we get the list of vulnerabilities from?
-We're taking the official announcements of each project, specifically: [https://wordpress.org/news/category/security/](https://wordpress.org/news/category/security/), [https://drupal.org/security](https://drupal.org/security), [http://typo3.org/teams/security/security-bulletins/typo3-core/](http://typo3.org/teams/security/security-bulletins/typo3-core/), [http://developer.joomla.org/security/news/](http://developer.joomla.org/security/news/), [http://forums.modx.com/board/8/security-notices](http://forums.modx.com/board/8/security-notices), [http://expressionengine.com/user_guide/changelog.html](http://expressionengine.com/user_guide/changelog.html) as well as [http://expressionengine.com/legacy_docs/changelog.html](http://expressionengine.com/legacy_docs/changelog.html), and [http://www.silverstripe.org/security-releases/](http://www.silverstripe.org/security-releases/)
+We are taking the official announcements of each project, specifically: [https://wordpress.org/news/category/security/](https://wordpress.org/news/category/security/), [https://drupal.org/security](https://drupal.org/security), [http://typo3.org/teams/security/security-bulletins/typo3-core/](http://typo3.org/teams/security/security-bulletins/typo3-core/), [http://developer.joomla.org/security/news/](http://developer.joomla.org/security/news/), [http://forums.modx.com/board/8/security-notices](http://forums.modx.com/board/8/security-notices), [http://expressionengine.com/user_guide/changelog.html](http://expressionengine.com/user_guide/changelog.html) as well as [http://expressionengine.com/legacy_docs/changelog.html](http://expressionengine.com/legacy_docs/changelog.html), and [http://www.silverstripe.org/security-releases/](http://www.silverstripe.org/security-releases/)

 ### Vulnerabilities